StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Conclusion

 \section{Conclusion}

-The proposed StreaMulT merged the crossmodal attention module of Multimodal Transformer with the parallelized block processing method of Emformer to process multimodal data in a streaming scheme.
-That way, it addresses the newly introduced challenge of Multimodal Learning in Streaming, in which input data are arbirary long heterogeneous and unaligned sequences.
-Expermients conducted on CMU-MOSEI dataset showed promising results, with no loss of performances but an ability to handle arbitrary long data at train time, and to process sequences in a streaming fashion at inference.
+The proposed StreaMulT combines the power of crossmodal attention for multimodal representation with the efficiency of block processing approach to process arbitrarily long sequence in a streaming fashion.
+That way, it addresses the newly introduced challenge of Multimodal Learning in Streaming, for which existent approaches struggle.
+Experiments conducted on CMU-MOSEI dataset showed promising results, with an improvement of the state of the art metrics and an ability to both handle arbitrarily long data at train time and process sequences in a streaming fashion at inference.
 Numerous applications of this paradigm such as Industrial Monitoring need an adapted dataset to compare related future works. \\

-\textbf{Acknowledgements.} Victor Pellegrain is funded by IRT SystemX in collaboration with CentraleSupélec.
-This work was performed using HPC resources from the Mesocentre computing center of CentraleSupélec and Ecole Normale Superieure Paris-Saclay supported by CNRS and Region Ile-de-France.